 From a young age he was attracted to nature, especially birds, and he has participated in ringing programmes and other fieldwork, in Greece and other countries.
 Since 1987 he has been photographing nature and wildlife in Greece, traveling continuously all over the country.
-His photographs have been published in magazines in Germany and Great Britain and he is a regular contributor to Greek magazines and newspapers like “Kathimerini”.
+Since 1997 he has traveled extensively in southern Africa, spending considerable time in Namibia His photographs have been published in magazines in Germany and Great Britain and he is a regular contributor to Greek magazines and newspapers like “Kathimerini”, having published more than 70 articles on nature and wildlife subjects, as well as on current conservation and environmental issues.
 In addition, for many years he has been painting birds; his paintings have illustrated two publications of the Goulandris Museum of Natural History.

 He has published two coffee-table books in cooperation with fellow nature photographer Kostas Vidakis: “The Colours of Water” (2008) and “Colours of the Forest–Rodopi” (2009).
-In 2009, after more than 15 years of research and fieldwork, his photographs also illustrated the field guide “Orchids of Greece”, written by Maria Petrou and Marios Giannakoulias; the guide includes all 210 taxa occurring in Greece.
+After more than 15 years of research and fieldwork, his photographs illustrated the field guide “Orchids of Greece”, written by Maria Petrou and Marios Giannakoulias, also published in 2009; the guide includes all 210 taxa occurring in Greece.

-The Hellenic Post Office has selected his photographs several times for commemorative sets of stamps: in 2001for the series on Greek flora and fauna, in 2003 for the series on Greek islands, in 2005 for the series on Greek wildflowers, and in 2014 for the series on common Greek songbirds.
+The Hellenic Post Office has selected his photographs several times as the basis for commemorative sets of stamps: in 2001 for the series on Greek flora and fauna, in 2003 for the series on Greek islands, in 2005 for the series on Greek wildflowers, and in 2014 for the series on common Greek songbirds.